 - Client Database will be encrypted: When set to true, specifies that the database in which all client data is stored on the client device (including both production data and application data), is encrypted.

 - Case: The case in which the user ID should be entered and will be stored.
 The options are mixed case, uppercase, and lowercase.
 The mixed case option does not require a mixed case user ID, but allows for variable case: User IDs may be all uppercase, all lowercase, or mixed case.

 - Scan User ID: Whether users can enter User IDs using the device’s barcode scanner.
 This attribute does not require the ID to be scanned, but allows for the option.
 This attribute has no effect on Agentry Clients running on devices that are not equipped with a barcode scanner.

 - Password Change: Whether users can initiate password changes on the Agentry Client.
-When true, users can change their passwords based on expiration or pending expiration messages from the back-end system.
+When true, users can change their passwords based on responses from the back-end system indicating their passwords are about to expire or have expired.
 Users must enter their current (expiring) password, and a new one.
-Enabling this behavior requires the implementation of logic that processes password changes in the back-end system.
+Enabling this behavior requires the implementation of logic to process password changes in the back-end system.

 Audit: Whether to audit password entry for the Agentry Client.

 When turned on, the client sends, upon connection to the server, password validation audit records every time the password is requested on the client, for example upon login, idle timeout, transaction validation, and password change.